|Fuzzy photo (l-r): Simon Rownes, Jack Rownes, KJS, Martin Donald, Jasmine Ali and Simon Dove|

 Sunday, 12 March 2017

-The ELO Encounter are very much a family affair, based in Essex and headed up by Simon Rownes, who hails from Codsall just a mile or so from elobeatlesforever (elobf) HQ and features sons Jack, Henry and Max alongside Martin Donald, Jasmine Ali and Simon Dove.
-I've been privy to seeing not a few ELO tribute bands down the years but in all honesty, my first encounter with The ELO Encounter left me mightily impressed.
+The ELO Encounter are very much a family affair, based in Essex and headed up by Simon Rownes, who hails from Codsall just a mile or so from ELOBF HQ and features sons Jack, Henry and Max alongside Martin Donald, Jasmine Ali and Simon Dove.
+I've been privy to seeing not a few ELO tribute bands down the years but in all honesty, my first encounter with The ELO Encounter left me much impressed.

 Last but not least, a mention for Black Country based support act Doctor Greenwood who were rather good too (despite a broken bass string during their set), especially with their take on "With A Little Help From My Friends".